 18. Bulldog Dalmatian mix (AKA Bullmatian)

-The Bullmatian, or Bullmation, is a blend between a Dalmatian and an English Bulldog or an American Bulldog.
+The Bullmatian is a blend between a Dalmatian and an English Bulldog or an American Bulldog.

 Either way, this crossbreed will have a short, smooth coat with a black and white coloring and a robust and sturdy build.
 Although they won’t need much grooming, these dogs are known to drool.